desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 Note also that "automatic rollback" due to old CDS/CDNSKEY RRsets can only occur if they are signed with a key authorized by one of new DS records.
 Validity checks described in {{validity}} further ensure that updates do not break validation.

+Removal of a DS record set is triggered either through a CDS/CDNSKEY "delete" signal observed by the party performing the automation ({{!RFC8078, Section 4}}), or by receiving a removal request out-of-band (e.g., via EPP or a web form).
+In the first case, it is useful to keep automation active for the delegation in question, to facilitate later DS bootstrapping.
+In the second case, it is likely that the registrant intends to disable DNSSEC for the domain, and DS automation is best suspended (until a new DS record is provisioned somehow).

+One may ask how a registry can know whether a removal request received via EPP was the result of the registrar observing a CDS/CDNSKEY "delete" signal.
+It turns out that the registry does not need to know that; in fact, the advice works out nicely regardless of who does the automation:

+{:type="a"}
+1. Only registry: If the registry performs automation, then the registry will consider any request received from the registrar as out-of-band (in the context of this automation).
+When such requests demand removal of the entire DS record set, the registry therefore should suspend automation.

+2. Only registrar: The registrar can always distinguish between removal requests obtained from a CDS/CDNSKEY "delete" signal and other registrant requests, and suspend automation as appropriate.

+3. In the (undesirable) case that both parties automate, there are two cases:

+    - If the registrant submits a manual removal request to the registrar, it is out-of-band from the registrar perspective (e.g., web form), and also for the registry (e.g., EPP).
+As a consequence, both will suspend automation (which is the correct result).

+    - If a CDS/CDNSKEY "delete" signal causes the registrar to request DS removal from the registry, then the registry will suspend automation (because the removal request is received out-of-band, such as via EPP).
+This is independent of whether the registry's automation has already seen the signal.
+The registrar, however, will be aware of the in-band nature of the request and not suspend automation (which is also the correct result).

+   As a side effect, this works towards avoiding redundant automation at the registry.

 All in all:

 - It appears advisable to generally not suspend in-band DS automation when an out-of-band DS update has occurred.

-- An exception from this rule is when the entire DS record set was removed, in which case the registrant likely wants to disable DNSSEC for the domain.
+- An exception from this rule is when the entire DS record set was removed through an out-of-band request, in which case the registrant likely wants to disable DNSSEC for the domain.
 DS automation should then be suspended so that automatic re-initialization (bootstrapping) does not occur.

 - In all other cases, any properly authenticated DS updates received, including through an automated method, are to be considered as the current intent of the domain holder.